its-pradeeps/whatsapp-chatbot/README.md

 # WhatsApp Chatbot

-An intelligent conversational agent built with Python, TensorFlow, and NLTK that integrates with WhatsApp to provide automated responses.
+An intelligent conversational agent built with Python, TensorFlow, and NLTK that integrates with WhatsApp to provide automated responses. <br>
+Devoleped as a college project in 2022.

 ## Overview